gsunvecna/vipr_mat_peptide/vipr_mat_peptide_readme.txt

 2. Code change mostly aimed at finding out and handling the duplicate mat_peptides resulted from >1 CDS from input genome.

-Features of msa_annovate.pl V1.1.3
+Features of vipr_mat_peptide.pl V1.1.3
-Perl script: msa_annotate.pl,
+Perl script: vipr_mat_peptide.pl,
 Modular design: functions grouped into 6 modules for easy upkeep Easy input/output
   Takes genbank file as input, output mat_peptides in fasta file with name <accession>_matpept_msagbk.faa.
 Also writes messages to stdout and stderr for monitoring/debugging.